bhurstGH/shoplist-live/README.md

 I would have loved to have utilized more schema methods, statics, and query helpers than I did here.
 Time constraints hurried me along, but I think it would be much nicer and DRYer to have a lot of the common tasks consolidated on the schema model.
 I got to dabble here a bit, but would put more focus on it in a future app or rewrite.
 It was another "learn something new every day" experience.

-PassportJS's local strategy is used for logging in, finicky as it's every been.
-I've used it quite a few times and I always seem to buttheads with the authenticate function.
+PassportJS's local strategy is used for logging in, finicky as it's ever been.
+I've used it quite a few times and I always seem to butt heads with the authenticate function.
 In this case, since the app is full stack, I had to work around passing response messages to the front end since express-flash isn't an option there.
 This involved the little-to-no-documentation failWithError and passReqToCallback options.
 I had to leave the authentication call in the router file because it was not playing nice when I tried to refactor it to the controller.

 bcryptjs was used for password encryption.
 I put this right on the User schema as a "pre" save hook, so the password is always encrypted before it hits the database.

 I also implemented my first custom react hook, useShowComponent.
 That may have been the most fun thing I worked on.
 It admittedly got more attention than it probably should have.
-I kept spending time refactoring it, adding features and the way it worked.
+I kept spending time refactoring it, adding features and changing the way it worked.
 I had to actually backpedal off of it because it was taking a lot of time and breaking things along the way, and I just needed the basic reason I wrote it in the first place to work for now.
 It was definitely inspirational and fun and I'll refine and reuse it in future projects.

-The gist is that you pass it a component and it returns showComponent(), which you place anywhere you want the component to mount and eventually show, and showComponentWith(), which is a function you can wrap other elements and make them clickable, opening the source component, passing props to it, etc. There's more to it than that, but that it the main purpose.
+The gist is that you pass it a component and it returns showComponent(), which you place anywhere you want the component to mount and eventually show, and showComponentWith(), which is a function you can wrap around other elements and make them clickable, opening the source component, passing props to it, etc. There's more to it than that, but that is the main purpose.

 It was inspired from issues I was having with the AddConnection dialog component.
 Since it launched from a popup menu, it had some funny behaviors.
 You couldn't use the tab key, because tab would close the popup, which closed AddConnection.
 So useShowComponent allowed me to easily mount AddConnection somewhere else, but call it from within the popup menu.